jarvisms/pythondcs/README.md

 ```
 dcs.signout()
 ```
-The singout method will not delete the DCSSession object and the `login` method may be used straight after.
+The singout method will not delete the DcsWebApi object and the `login` method may be used straight after.
 This can be used to login again or change credentials during execution.

 ### Usage as a Context Manager